Edit

 Note

-- Copilot doesn't automatically run the generated KQL query.
-Users are advised to run the queries at their own discretion.
+• Copilot doesn't automatically run the generated KQL query.
+Run the queries at your own discretion.

 You can continue to ask follow-up questions or further refine your query.
 To start a new chat, select the speech bubble on the top right of the Copilot pane (1).